rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/Sauerkraut.rst

    cabbage by massaging and squeezing the cabbage with your hands.
 At first it might not seem like enough salt, but gradually the cabbage will become watery and limp - more like coleslaw than raw cabbage.
    This will take 5 to 10 minutes.
-If you’d like to flavor your sauerkraut with caraway seeds, mix them in now.
+If you'd like to flavor your sauerkraut with caraway seeds, mix them in now.
 4. Pack the cabbage into the jar: Grab handfuls of the cabbage and pack them into the canning jar.
 If you have a canning funnel, this will